MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 - Only tables supported for Pages Web API are available for summarization.
 Learn more about the Pages Web API at [Web API overview](/power-pages/configure/web-api-overview).

-- The feature isn't available in UK, India, Australia, Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions.
+- The feature isn't available in Government Community Cloud (GCC), Government Community Cloud - High (GCC High), or Department of Defense (DoD) regions.

 ## Site settings